Add a Super Cool Pop of Color to Your Home Decor with these Decorative Switch Plates and Outlet Covers painted with Alcohol Ink

 Now, drip some alcohol ink onto the rubbing alcohol and watch it flow.
 You can move the ink around with a brush or blow it with the straw.

-Add more colors … Don’t forget the edges and the tops of the screws.
+Add more ink colors slowly, one drop at a time.
+And don’t forget the edges and the tops of the screws.
+You will want those to match.

 The pressure from the spray will move the dried inks a little bit but the paint will blend back together before it dries.
 Wait the recommended time on the spray and add a second coat.